-Over time, various groups have utilised Lake Richmond as a site for recreation.
-Up until 1956, duck shooting was permitted,21 and for a brief period in 1961 the Lake Richmond Ski Club used the lake for water skiing, however this was discontinued after opposition by local residents.22 Despite this, Lake Richmond and its surrounding reserve has been continuously used by birdwatchers and nature walkers, who enjoy its unique landscape.
+identified as a potential regional park in 1983.19 It was subsequently included in the larger Rockingham Lakes Regional Park which was established in 199720.
+Over time, various groups have utilised Lake Richmond, Rockingham as a site for recreation.
+Up until 1956, duck shooting was permitted,21 and for a brief period in 1961 the Lake Richmond Ski Club used the lake for water skiing, however this was discontinued after opposition by local residents.22 Despite this, Lake Richmond, Rockingham and its surrounding reserve has been continuously used by birdwatchers and nature walkers, who enjoy its unique landscape.
 In 1992 the Lake Richmond Area was placed on the Register of the National Estate, which highlighted the significance of the lake's unique freshwater Thrombolites, and it's unusual method of lake formation.
-Additionally, in 2000, one site at Lake Richmond was registered under the Aboriginal Heritage Act, 1972 (AHA) as a site of spiritual importance (Site # 15974 Camp [Other: Spiritual significance]).
-13. 2 PHYSICAL EVIDENCE Lake Richmond is an urban wetland situated 40 kilometres to the south of Perth in the suburb of Rockingham.
+Additionally, in 2000, one site at Lake Richmond, Rockingham was registered under the Aboriginal Heritage Act, 1972 (AHA) as a site of spiritual importance (Site # 15974 Camp [Other: Spiritual significance]).
+13. 2 PHYSICAL EVIDENCE Lake Richmond, Rockingham is an urban wetland situated 40 kilometres to the south of Perth in the suburb of Rockingham.
 The unusually large and deep lake is bordered by flats, which are vegetated with sedges and rushes, and surrounded by dunes.
-The dunes surrounding Lake Richmond are classified as part of the Quindalup Dune System, the youngest and most westerly soil system.
+The dunes surrounding Lake Richmond, Rockingham are classified as part of the Quindalup Dune System, the youngest and most westerly soil system.
 The dunes reach about 5 metres above sea level and consist of calcareous sands of Aeolian origin, with greater than 50% skeletal fragments or marine organisms.23 The vegetation types within the Lake Richmond Reserve consist of flora, bushland, and introduced weeds.
-Lake Richmond Management Plan 2008 records 89 native flora species, degraded bushland and 52 weed species at Lake Richmond.24 Lake Richmond is an elliptical shaped lake and sits about 1m above sea level, at unusually close proximity to the ocean.
+Lake Richmond Management Plan 2008 records 89 native flora species, degraded bushland and 52 weed species at Lake Richmond, Rockingham.24 Lake Richmond, Rockingham is an elliptical shaped lake and sits about 1m above sea level, at unusually close proximity to the ocean.
 The water body covers 40ha,25 and measures 1000m in length, 600m in width and up to 15m in depth.
 Although the lake historically contained saline water, it is now a perennial freshwater body, fed from stormwater and groundwater.
-Regular monitoring by the Department of Water between 1970 and 1986 noted that the water at Lake Richmond had been becoming progressively fresher.26 The Thrombolites of Lake Richmond appear as rock-like structures, which occur in 15 metre wide zones around much of the lake, the most visible being on the east side.
-The Thrombolies are organosedimentary structures which are formed by the precipitation of a particular form of calcium carbonate (aragonite) within the microenvironment of the Ecological Community.27 The Lake Richmond Thrombolites are unique as they differ substantially in composition and structure from all other known Thrombolites in the world.
-28 Lake Richmond Management Plan 2008. p.
-289.
+Regular monitoring by the Department of Water between 1970 and 1986 noted that the water at Lake Richmond, Rockingham had been becoming progressively fresher.26 The Thrombolites of Lake Richmond, Rockingham appear as rock-like structures, which occur in 15 metre wide zones around much of the lake, the most visible being on the east side.
+The Thrombolies are organosedimentary structures which are formed by the precipitation of a particular form of calcium carbonate 19 Rockingham Lakes Regional Park Draft Management Plan 2003-2013. p.
+1 20 Ibid. p.
+3.